KrishAleti-zz/Deploying-Flask-app-in-Heroku/README.md

 3. If we get module not found error for mysql db, we can are use pymysql
    * https://stackoverflow.com/questions/454854/no-module-named-mysqldb
-   * we need to edit the SQLAlchemy URL schema like this: mysql+pymysql://username:passwd@host/database as we are installed PyMySQL.
+   * We need to edit the SQLAlchemy URL schema like this: mysql+pymysql://username:passwd@host/database as we are installed PyMySQL.

 4. Defining the class to create the table and defining the columns of the taable:-
    * https://flask-sqlalchemy.palletsprojects.com/en/2.x/quickstart/#a-minimal-application